In terms of job availability, computer science and other IT-related fields have more opportunities than just about any other industry.

 5. Demonstrate Your Soft Skills

 Finally, most companies are looking for technology staff who have soft skills in addition to technical skills.
-They want to hire individuals who have communication, leadership, and teamwork abilities, so as you discuss your qualifications, be sure to highlight your skills in these areas.
+They want to hire individuals who have communication, leadership, and teamwork abilities.
+So as you discuss your qualifications, be sure to highlight your skills in these areas.

-Be ready to provide examples, either through projects you’ve worked on or coursework you’ve completed, to support your claims and show that you’re the right person for the job.
+Be ready to provide examples, either through projects you’ve worked on or coursework you’ve completed.
+To support your claims and show that you’re the right person for the job.

-Job interviews can be intimidating, but when you are prepared, they are less so – and you’re more likely to receive an offer.
-Practice your answers, do your homework, and go in to the meeting confident, calm, and ready to nail it.
+Job interviews can be intimidating.
+But when you are prepared, they are less so – and you’re more likely to receive an offer.
+Practice your answers, do your homework, and go into the meeting confident, calm, and ready to nail it.